cloudflare/cloudflare-docs/products/pages/src/content/platform/performace-improvements.md

 ## Polish

-Polish improves image loading time by optimizing images hosted on your [domain].pages.dev.
-It reduces image file size by removing metadata (date and time, camera manufacturer, model, etc.) by compressing images where possible; smaller images mean faster load time for images and web apps.
+Polish improves image loading time by optimizing images hosted on your `*.pages.dev`site.
+It reduces image file size by removing metadata (date and time, camera manufacturer, model, etc.) by compressing images where possible.
+Smaller images result in faster load time for images and web applications.

 There are two options for configuration with different performance effects on images -- Lossless and Lossy.